pacman::p_load(tmap, SpatialAcc, sf,

 PCN_Clinics <- st_read(dsn = "data/geospatial/PCN Network Clinics Shapefile",

-layer = "PCN Network Clinics")
+layer = "PCN Network Clinics") Reading layer `PCN Network Clinics' from data source

 `C:\deadline2359\IS415-Project\posts\accessibility\data\geospatial\PCN Network Clinics Shapefile'